-The Road to Rebellion: Rural Uprisings and State-Building in the Run-Up to the French Revolution
+State-Building and Rebellion in the Run-Up to the French Revolution

 Abstract

 Early modern European powers were beset by episodic unrest as they sought to consolidate authority and build empires.
-We examine how growing state communication networks and increased state activity impacted rural unrest by combining original and detailed parish-level data from pre-revolutionary France on the expansion of the horse-post relay network with rural rebellion in this period.
+We examine how growing state communication networks and the penetration of society impacted unrest by combining original and detailed parish-level data from pre-revolutionary France on the expansion of the horse-post relay network with rebellion in this period.
 Using a staggered difference-in-differences framework, we find that new horse-post relays are associated with more local rebellion.
-We argue that the main mechanisms are the material consequences of state efforts at monopolization.
-New horse-post relays are associated with more rebellion against high-profile state agents—the military, police, and judiciary—that conscripted civilians, enforced taxes and laws, and increasingly monopolized roads.
-We find no evidence that relays fostered broader rebellion against the nobility or Church, or that the effects stem from informational or infrastructural changes occurring contemporaneously.
-Our findings have implications for the scholarly understanding of the co-evolution of states and violence.
+We argue that the main mechanisms are the material consequences of state centralization.
+New horse-post relays are linked with more rebellion against state agents and associates—the military, police, tax collectors, and judiciary—that conscripted civilians, enforced taxes and laws, and increasingly monopolized roads.
+Pre-existing state and administrative fragmentation also affected this relationship.
+Our findings have implications for the scholarly understanding of the co-evolution of states and order.

 Publication

 TSE Working Paper 24-1557.
-Updated version: February 2025.
-Revision requested (2nd round) by the American Political Science Review
+Updated version: July 2025.
+Conditionally accepted at the American Political Science Review

 Related